go-gitea/docs/content/doc/upgrade/from-gogs.en-us.md

 weight: 10
 toc: true
 draft: false
-type: "docs"
 menu:
   sidebar:
     parent: "upgrade"
-    name: "From gogs"
+    name: "From Gogs"
-    weight: 30
+    weight: 10
     identifier: "upgrade-from-gogs"
 ---

-# Upgrade from gogs
+# Upgrade from Gogs

 If you are running Gogs which version is below 0.9.99, you can upgrade Gogs to Gitea smoothly.
 There are some steps to do below:

 * Stop Gogs
 * Copy Gogs `custom/conf/app.ini` to Gitea.
 If you have changed the templates, you have to merge them to Gitea's templates manually.